Brochures are one of the most powerful types of marketing collateral. Like the landing page of a website, they focus entirely on a single topic.

 Why is a brochure an important type of marketing collateral?

-Among all the different types of marketing collateral, brochures should be one of the first you create to promote your company or product.
+Among all the different types of marketing collateral (such as catalogs - read how to create them; and banners - read how to produce and translate them), brochures should be one of the first you create to promote your company or product.

 Brochures are very effective sales tools because they are: